spider-themes/spotlight-search/readme.txt

 = Modern Way: =
 1. Go to the WordPress Dashboard "Add New Plugin" section.
-2. Search For "Wp-spotlight".
+2. Search For "Wp-Spotlight".
 3. Install, then Activate it.

 = Old Way: =
-1. Upload `Wp-spotlight` to the `/wp-content/plugins/` directory
+1. Upload `WP-Spotlight` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 = PHP Notice =